 You may modify any information you have used in a web-based form at any time.
 You will need to create a password and APNIC will then send you a personalized URL, which allows you to modify that information.
 This data will generally be deleted from APNIC servers after two weeks.

 If you have subscribed to any APNIC mailing lists, you are able to unsubscribe yourself at any time.

 If you have concerns about the accuracy or appropriateness of any other personal information held by APNIC, please contact us.
 APNIC will seek to correct any problems as soon as possible.

 If you have a concern or complaint about your privacy, you may make a complaint to APNIC by emailing, or in writing to:

 South Brisbane, QLD 4101, Australia

-The APNIC Secretariat will amend this statement from time to time.
+APNIC will amend this statement from time to time.
 If there are any substantial changes, they will be announced on the APNIC website.
-This document was last updated on 12 March 2014.
+This document was last updated on 31 March 2020.